ipv6tech/cloud-networking-101/lab/lab3.md

 Before we can prepare the cli tools to build out our lab environment we have a bit of work to take care of.

->[!TIP]
->Hopefully you were able to complete the list below prior to the workshop.
+> **`NOTE:`** Hopefully you were able to complete the list below prior to the workshop.
 If not it's pretty quick to click-ops through these items.

 #### Prerequisites